dfn96304/ISS-ball-balancer/README.md

 ## Usage

 1. Once the system is up and running, the target position of the ball can be set through the Serial Monitor.
-For example, sending the value `10` would attempt to balance the ball at position 10.
+For example, sending the value `10` would attempt to balance the ball at position 10 cm away from 0 (center).
 2. The servo motor will adjust accordingly based on the calculated PID output to maintain the target position.

 ### Serial commands